-- Work with faculty members and the VPIT to develop and keep current an annually- revised Strategic Plan for Information Technology embodying a vision for how the University can employ information technology to support its academic mission;
+- Work with faculty members and the VP & CIO to develop and keep current the Strategic Plan for Information Technology embodying a vision for how the University can employ information technology to support its academic mission;

-- Advise on policies, procedures, and standards for information technology at Duke University;
+- Advise on academic and administrative technologies, projects, procedures, and standards for information technology at Duke University;

 - Ensure that the Duke Community is kept informed about information technology issues and initiatives, and provide a channel to bring into the university's planning and evaluation processes the concerns and suggestions of Duke University faculty, students, and staff;

-- Review and report annually to the VPIT, senior leadership, and the Duke community on the status of information technology at Duke and progress towards goals and objectives.
+- Review and report annually to the VP & CIO and senior leadership; through the routine publication of meeting minutes, inform the Duke community on the status of information technology at Duke and progress towards goals and objectives.

 Individual committee members will be chosen for their knowledge and understanding of contemporary and emerging information technology; the strategic planning process; the university's mission for outstanding teaching, research, and health care; the broad spectrum of needs and interests within the university community; and the need for effective stewardship of scarce resources.
 ITAC will include faculty members, students, administrators, and staff, identified as follows: